ArkEcosystemArchive/gitbooks-sdk/deprecated/dotnet/client/getting-started.md

 ## .NET installation

+{% hint style="danger" %}
+WARNING!
+This package is deprecated and is no longer maintained and supported.
+{% endhint %}

 .NET framework can be downloaded [here](https://dotnet.microsoft.com/download).

 For further information on how to install .NET on your operating system :